What is amputation?

 prevent the condition so that it does not affect other parts of your body.

-You may be advised to adopt the following lifestyle changes to help stop the progression
+You may be advised to make lifestyle changes to help stop the progression of PAD.

 is low in saturated fat and cholesterol.